 For Heavier Work: Ego - Power+ 1502-SF

 For overgrown grasses and big weeds: Ego’s 15” trimmer is quiet and powerful.
+Its commercial-grade line effectively cut through thick growth better than any of the other electrics we tested.

 With enough grunt to keep up with gas-powered weed wackers, the Ego is a great choice for anyone who needs to cut through heavy overgrowth, but doesn’t anticipate needing to do so for more than half an hour in a day.